 If there is also a ‘P’ above or below the symbol, that’s one way to know it’s a pull off, but if there is no clarification it’s OK.
 You can tell it’s a pull off if the fret number goes down, e.g from 4 to 2.
 The symbol above will always mean to pull off from 4 to 2, with or without the ‘P’.

 This wiggly line is telling you to do just that: wiggle your finger.
 It can take some getting used to, but once you get used to slightly wobbling the string, up and down whilst keeping your finger firmly against the neck, it’s a trick you’ll not be able to stop using!

 Trills sound similar to vibratos but a bit more precise and they usually have a slightly larger range.
 The example above has a trill from 2 to 0 (open), which means to quickly take your finger off, put it on again, take it off, put it on again, several times until the note is over.

 Sometimes, you have a fast pull-off-y part which it’s impossible to play with just one hand.
 Unless you have freakishly long fingers.
 When you see a ‘T’ under a note, it means to tap it with your right hand.
 These are commonly (but not always) followed by pull-offs.

 There are 2 main types of harmonics:

-Natural harmonics – written in tab as ‘N.H’ are only possible on certain frets: 4, 5, 7 and 12.
+Natural harmonics – written as ‘NH’ are only possible on certain frets: 4, 5, 7 and 12.

-To play these, you put your finger gently on top of the metal part of the fret, and play the string.
+To play these, you put your finger gently on top of the metal part of the fret (don’t push down), and play the string.
 If you’ve done it correctly, you should hear a high pitched sound which continues even when you move your hand away.
 If you haven’t done it correctly, try again.
 You’ll soon get it.
-Just remember: gently, on top of the metal part, at the end of the fret.
-Don’t push down.

 If you’re letting the notes you play ring out, that means you will need to keep your fingers on the frets for as long as possible.